IBM/itz-support-public/IBM-Technology-Zone/IBM-Technology-Zone-Runbooks/enable-ibmcloud-workshop.md

 This information will help the support team identify which environment to enable and coordinate with you to help test the environment.

-Step 3: Once a date is established for testing, the support team will enable workshop requests for the environment the morning of the specified testing date.
+Step 3: Once a date is established for testing, the support team will enable workshop requests for the environment so you can schedule the specified testing date.
 Contact IBM Technology Zone support team if you do not see the workshop request option when selecting to reserve the environment.
 The workshop request process will look like the following screenshot.
 If you need help understanding how to get to the reservation form, reference the [How to schedule a workshop](https://github.com/IBM/itz-support-public/blob/main/IBM-Technology-Zone/IBM-Technology-Zone-Runbooks/How-to-schedule-a-skytap-workshop.md) documentation for support.

 ![workshop request process](Images/workshoprequest.png)

 Step 4: Select **Schedule a workshop** option and click **submit**.

 Step 5: Fill in additional information on workshop request form.
 Reference the right side pane through out each step of the request workshop form for additional support and guidance on how to effectively fill in the information being requested.
+> Ensure the workshop Titles includes "Test"
-If you have issues submitting the workshop request form, please notify the IBM
- Technology Zone support team.
+If you have issues submitting the workshop request form, please notify the IBM Technology Zone support team.

 ![Workshop form help](Images/workshophelp.png)